jiangjinnan/Dora/README.md

 Current time: 3/17/2017 8:00:37 AM
 ```
 #### 3.2 Let ServiceProvider to create proxy
 There is another way to get the proxy which can be injected.
-We can call ToInterceptable method (it is an extension method of IServiceProvider interface) to create an InterceptableServiceProvider, which can directly create the proxy.
+We can call the _ToInterceptable_ method (it is an extension method of IServiceProvider interface) to create an _InterceptableServiceProvider_, which can directly create the proxy.
 ```charp
 var clock = new ServiceCollection()
   .AddMemoryCache()